paragliding training center

 The bearing in one case half of this engine required the slide hammer to remove.
-It only took one light tap of the slide to remove the bearing.
+It only took one very light tap of the slide to remove the bearing.
 The bearing in the other case half fell out when the correct temperature was reached.

 Before the case completely cools, remove the seal.
 The seals do not fit as tightly as the bearing and can be pressed out using a drift.
 A wrench socket slightly smaller in diameter than the smaller outside opening of the bore works well.
 Be sure to examine the old seal carefully for any modifications needed that will allow oil to enter the closed space between the bearing and the seal.
 If OEM seals are purchased, they will come with the proper modifications.

 The main bearing seal below had been modified AFTER it was installed in the bore by placing the bit in the lubrication hole and cutting the notch visible in the photo here.

 The seal in this case half was modified BEFORE installation.
 The lubrication hole was modified by the factory to allow oil to enter the closed space.

 WARNING: The bores for main bearings have lubrication holes.
 BE CERTAIN THAT THE OIL SEAL DOES NOT COVER THESE HOLES!
 Rehearse a way to hold the bearings so that you can align it exactly with the bore.
 Fingers work with larger bearings but bearings with small inner bores may require a tapered dowel to hold and align them with the bore so that you do not burn yourself.